X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Introduction

 \paragraph{Why formal verification.} Moving from empirical evaluation to principled capability measurement requires reasoning probes with unambiguous semantics and reliable ground truth.
 However, many existing benchmarks suffer from annotation noise, latent ambiguities, and uncontrolled surface cues, which can dominate measured accuracy~\cite{liang2023holisticevaluationlanguagemodels}.
 These issues are further compounded by dataset contamination~\cite{carlini2023quantifying}, making improvements on static benchmarks increasingly difficult to interpret.
 Consequently, probing reasoning demands benchmarks that are (i) calibrated to eliminate surface-level confounders, and (ii) formally verified to guarantee correctness.
-Formal verification~\cite{de2008z3,barbosa2022cvc5,mathematica14} provides a natural foundation for such probes by ensuring semantic well-posedness.
-It also enables formal cross-validation among different formal methods.
+Verifiers~\cite{de2008z3,barbosa2022cvc5,mathematica14} provide a natural foundation for such probes by ensuring semantic well-posedness.
+It also enables cross-validation across different formal methods for a given problem.

 \paragraph{Reasoning capability of LLMs.} We conceptualize reasoning ability not as a single scalar score but as a capacity exercised across increasingly complex structural requirements.
 From this perspective, a central question is how model performance evolves as structural complexity grows: does performance degrade gradually, or does it exhibit qualitative shifts under stronger structural coupling?
 We treat reasoning capability as a structurally conditioned phenomenon.
 We therefore analyze performance as a function of explicitly parameterized structural dimensions, such as constraint interaction depth or solution-space transformation.
 This perspective allows us to move beyond aggregate accuracy and localize failure modes to specific classes of structural operations.
 To make this notion operational, task structure must be parameterizable and controllable.
-By constructing probes whose difficulty increases along explicit structural dimensions—and formally verifying their correctness—we create a controlled environment in which observed performance changes can be attributed to reasoning demands rather than to dataset artifacts.
+By constructing probes whose difficulty increases along explicit structural dimensions—and formally verifying their correctness—we create a controlled environment in which observed performance changes can be attributed to reasoning capability.